Orang Asli: Senoi

 Senoi is the largest subdivision of the Orang Asli, accounting for about 54% of their population.
 This ethnic group includes six tribes: Temiar, Semai, Semaq Beri, Jah Hut, Mah Meri and Cheq Wong.
 They live mainly in the central and northern parts of the Malay Peninsula.
 Their villages are scattered in the states of Perak, Kelantan and Pahang, including on the slopes of the Titiwangsa Mountains.

-Physically, the Senois in general differ from the indigenous tribals in terms of being taller in height, much lighter skin colour, and wavy hair, and they also have similar physical characteristics to the Mongoloids, and even the Dravidians.
-Just like the Semang, they also speak Aslian languages.
-Many other Senois are believed to be the result of mixing Negritos with migrants from Indochina, probably Proto-Malays.
+Physically, the Senois in general differ from the indigenous tribals in terms of being taller in height, and having much lighter skin colour, and wavy hair.
+They were thought to have similar physical characteristics to the Mongoloid (now a discredited racial term) and even the Dravidians.
+Like the Semang, they also speak Aslian languages.
+Many Senoi are believed to be descendants of unions of Negritos with migrants from Indochina, probably Proto-Malays.

 The term "Senoi" comes from the words sen-oi and seng-oi, which means "people" in Semai language and Temiar language, respectively.

 The traditional economy of the Senoi people was based on jungle resources, where they would engage in hunting, fishing, foraging and logging.
 In contact with the Malay and Siamese states, the Senoi people were involved in trading and were the main suppliers of jungle produce in the region.
 Now most of them work in the agricultural sector and have their own farms to grow rubber, oil palm, or cocoa.

 In the daily life of the Senoi people, the norms of customary laws are observed.
-Since the days of the colonial era, missionaries of world religions have been active among these jungle dwellers, and now there are adherents of Islam, Christianity, and Baháʼí Faith among the Senoi tribes.
+Since the days of the colonial era, missionaries of world religions have been active among these jungle dwellers.
+Now some people among the tribes are adherents of Islam, Christianity, or Baháʼí Faith.